 Play it safe here too - in order to legally possess the drugs listed below, Mexican law requires you carry a Mexican Rx for them.
-According to an article in the GRINGO GAZETTE, a 48-year old American was jailed in Mexico after being arrested with an overabundance of certain prescription drugs not issued by a Mexican physician.
 Note that only certain licensed physicians in Mexico can issue the Rx for controlled drugs and these must be kept for inspection.

-If you have to take any of the drugs listed below, consider contacting a Mexican doctor to provide the prescription.
+If your health requires any of the drugs listed below, consider contacting a Mexican doctor to provide the prescription.

-A SHORT LISTING BY GENERIC NAME ---- (not all inclusive) -----
+A SHORT LISTING BY GENERIC NAME (not all inclusive)

-KETAMINE ZOLPIDEM HYDROCODONE MORPHINE SULFATE TRIAZOLAM CODEIN PHENTANILE SULFATE OXYCODONE ALPROZOLAM METHADONE BROMAZEPAM PHENOBARBITAL CLOBEENZOREX (SEMI-CONTROLLED) MIDAZOLAM LORAZEPAM PHENTERMINE (SEMI-CONTROLLED) DIAZEPAM CLONAZEPAM NALBUFINA DENTROPROPOXIPHENE (AKA: NEOPERCODAN)
+KETAMINE MORPHINE SULFATE PHENTANILE SULFATE METHADONE CLOBEENZOREX (SEMI-CONTROLLED) PHENTERMINE (SEMI-CONTROLLED) NALBUFINA ZOLPIDEMHYDROCODONETRIAZOLAMCODEINOXYCODONEALPROZOLAMBROMAZEPAMPHENOBARBITALMIDAZOLAMLORAZEPAMDIAZEPAMCLONAZEPAMDENTROPROPOXIPHENE (AKA: NEOPERCODAN)